GetFrontrunner/frontrunner-sdk/docs/includes/_gas_and_fees.md

 # Gas and Fees

 Gas represents the computational effor required to execute an operation.
 The fee is how much `INJ` to pay to execute a transaction.
-Insufficient gas will result in a failed transaction, and consumed gas.

 The fee amount is `fee = gas * gas price` where `gas price` is an arbitrary constant.